Hugondon/100-days-of-code/README.md

 **Today's Progress**: Today I finished the last section of the site and started working on the dynamic part of it.
 I added listeners to all buttons and started working on the specific functionalities of some of them.
 Once again, here's the project's progress up until now:

 **Link to work:** -

+## Day 70 | October 15th, Sunday | Pomodoro 7/7

+**Today's Progress**: Today I added the forms in which the user will be able to set the time corresponding to each interval.
+It required plenty of manipulation using padding, margins and flex boxes.
+I also had to research how to change opacity of an element, but here it is:

+**Link to work:** -